 I want to build a room addition.
 What are my setbacks?

 You must know the zoning designation of your property in order to determine the setback information.
 You can obtain zoning information on the Land Use Map (PDF), in this website if you know the street address or cross streets.
-Zoning information is also available by contacting the Planning Division at (619) 336-4310.
+Zoning information is also available by contacting the Planning Department at (619) 336-4310.
 If you know your zoning designation you can view the setbacks online using the Land Use Code.